 CONSIDERING THE LAND:

 Often, especially with new construction, the character of the land has a profound influence on the form of the structure.
 The topography, orientation, vegetation, and context all influence the decisions that are made when starting the design process.
 For this reason, it is always preferable to develop the program before deciding on your land.
 If the orientation of the land is at odds with the need for morning light, for example, it is difficult to overcome that feature and it may limit the potential use of the land.
 When choosing raw land or land with an existing structure, it is important to have the input of an architect.
 Preferably, the architect that will be working with you on the design of your new home because he or she will have the ability to foresee many issues that may impact the future structure and access.
-Of course, in many cases, such as an urban setting, raw land is extremely rare and the only alternative is to look for land with an existing structure.
+Of course, in many cases, such as an urban setting, raw land is extremely rare, and the only alternative is to look for land with an existing structure.
 There are times when an existing structure is sited poorly on the land and moving the structure is cost-prohibitive.
 When this is the case it is usually more prudent to look for an existing situation that better fits your program and needs.

 Whether you are looking for acreage in the country or a plot in the city, it is necessary to have a written description of what you desire.
 This description will help you and your real estate agent better define the search and will help your architect provide you with meaningful feedback.
 It is the combined influence of the client program, character of the land, influence of the architect and the adherence to the Codes that, in the end, will shape the structure and the spaces it creates.

 Although the orientation and context of the land are always important, there are situations where they are less so.
 Often the architect is asked to remake or remodel an existing structure.
 Of course, the character and nature of the land will still be considered but it may have less influence in the design process.
-Because remodels are most often more expensive and more complex than new construction it is especially important to consult with your architect before making a decision on the house to remodel.
+Because remodels are most often more expensive and more complex than new construction it is especially important to consult with your architect before deciding on the house to remodel.
 When budget is a concern, and it usually is, it is critical to search for a structure with similar, useful, “bones”.
 In other words, it is not pragmatic to purchase a turn of the century “Cape Cod” with a rigid, compartmentalized, floor plan if you desire a “Northwest modern” with an open floor plan and minimal exterior walls.
 Typically, if your potential remodel will involve more than 65% of the original home it is more practical to remove the home completely, or at minimum leave only the foundation.
 That is a difficult and counter-intuitive reality to accept, but the truth is, without careful research and structural analysis, trying to fit your program into an existing structure is often an expensive and challenging endeavor.

 Having said that, most residential construction permits granted by the City of Seattle are for “alterations” to existing homes.
 When the home does exist, the program must be written to consider existing conditions.
 At this point, it is helpful to research the City archives for the original “blueprints” or, if drawings don’t exist, employ your architect to create an “as-built” drawing set, which is a documentation of the existing structure.
 Once the structure of the home is understood it is easier to write a meaningful and useful program that will align with the realities of the budget.